egel-lang/egel/man/egel.1.md

     > 1 + 1
     2

 Supply a command to use `egel -e` as a simple calculator.
+Double semicolons are separators.

-    $ egel -e "1+1"
+    $ egel fib.eg -e "using Fibonnaci;; fib 3"
-    2
+    5

 ## FILES